Substance Use in Adolescents

 Screening adolescents for substance use

 There are a number of different validated screening tools.
-The National Institute on Drug Abuse (NIDA) has two such electronic screening tools available for use with patients ages 12 to 17, the Brief Screener for Tobacco, Alcohol, and other Drugs (BSTAD) tool and the Screening to Brief Intervention (S2BI) tool.
+The National Institute on Drug Abuse (NIDA) recommends 2 such electronic screening tools available for use with patients ages 12 to 17, the Brief Screener for Tobacco, Alcohol, and other Drugs (BSTAD) tool and the Screening to Brief Intervention (S2BI) tool.
 Each screening tool may be either self-administered by the patient or administered by a health care professional.
 Self-administration is recommended because it is preferred by adolescents.
 The tools begin with questions about frequency of use of tobacco, alcohol, and cannabis in the past year.
 A positive answer prompts questions about additional types of substance use.
-The tools triage adolescents into one of three risk categories for a substance use disorder: no reported use, lower risk, and higher risk.
+The tools triage adolescents into 1 of 3 risk categories for a substance use disorder: no reported use, lower risk, and higher risk.
 Based on the results, the tools offer an action plan based on guidance derived from expert consensus.
 Although times may vary based on method of administration and number of follow-up questions, these tools can typically be completed in under 2 minutes.

 Table